viniciusmuller/sagaz/README.md

 # Deploying to Kubernetes

-Inside the **k8s** directory, there are some kubernetes objects used to create and configure a service's database, a service's deployment and create a service for it.
+Inside the **k8s** directory, there are some kubernetes objects used to create and configure a service's database, a its deployment and create a kubernetes service for it.

 For Example: